yuvalmGS/gigaspaces-wiki-jekyll/xap100/interactive-api-guide.markdown

 {%vbar title=Download and Install XAP%}
 - Download and unzip the latest XAP release [{%download%}](http://www.gigaspaces.com/xap-download)
-- Unzip the distribution into a working directory;
+- Unzip the distribution into a working directory
 - Set the environment variable `GS_HOME` to `/home/user/xap-distribution` and `C:\xap-distribution` for Linux and Windows respectively.
 - Set the JAVA_HOME environment variable to point to the JDK root directory
 {%endvbar%}